wing5wong/artisan-whs-static/source/_news/2019-11-20_talents-of-arts-society-on-show.md

 "Heather's been made a life member of the Arts Society."

-Judy pointed out work by Janis Cusack and younger member **Holly McKenzie** (former WHS student), lavishing praise on both.
+Judy (former WHS Art teacher) pointed out work by Janis Cusack and younger member **Holly McKenzie** (former WHS student), lavishing praise on both.
 Of Holly's single acrylic work, she says, "It's quite skilful, how the paint has been applied and dragged across."

 "Janis was a science teacher and she's doing some beautiful work."
 An example of Lorraine Halliwell's water colour work is also on display in the exhibition.